codeTushar679/shortLinks/README.md

 #  Free Link Shortener

 Link Shortener is a simple and efficient URL shortener application built using Next.js and MongoDB.
-It allows users to generate clean, shortened versions of long URLs and redirect them seamlessly.
+It allows users to generate clean, shortened versions of long URLs.
 It's a great tool for sharing compact links on social media, emails, or anywhere a long URL feels cluttered.